pyston/pyston_v1/README.md

 - Threading (hopefully without a GIL)
 - Adding support for Python 3, for non-x86_64 platforms

+### Contributing

+To contribute to Pyston, you need to to sign the [Dropbox Contribute License Agreement](https://opensource.dropbox.com/cla/), if you haven't already.

 ### Getting started

 To get a full development environment for Pyston, you need pretty recent versions of various tools, since self-modifying code tends to be less well supported.
 The docs/INSTALLING file contains information about what the tools are, how to get them, and how to install them; currently it can take up to an hour to get them all built on a quad-core machine.